quinscape/automaton-js/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-actions | Array of shape | Array of menu entries with label and action function.
+**actions** (required) | Array of shape | Array of menu entries with label and action function.
 The first action is the default action that is also executed on item click.
 **render** (required) | func | Render function called once to render the item body for every row **values** (required) | instance of InteractiveQuery | Injected InteractiveQuery instance.
 ## actions shape